 Many women have questions, concerns and doubts regarding exercise while breastfeeding.
 Is it okay?
 Will it affect my milk supply?
 Will it change the taste of my milk?
-Will it affect the baby'?
-Are certain exercises better than others?
+Will it affect the baby?
 And the list goes on.

 1. Exercise won't hurt your milk supply.
 As long as you maintain a healthy diet, your milk supply should not be affected by exercise.
 Your body burns about 500 calories per day to produce the milk your baby needs.
 If you are exercising a lot, you have to make up for the extra calories expended.

 3. Your breast milk is still as nutritional as ever—even after a workout.
 Studies show that exclusively breastfed babies of moms who exercise regularly grow just as robustly as those whose moms are sedentary.
 Those bonus immune-boosters in breast milk don't seem to be altered with moderate exercise either.
-This study showed that women who performed moderate aerobic exercise for 30 minutes 3 times per week had the same levels of the immune-boosting compounds in breast milk as those who did not exercise, and, not surprisingly, those women exhibited higher levels of cardiovascular fitness.
+Another study showed that women who performed moderate aerobic exercise for 30 minutes three times per week had the same levels of the immune-boosting compounds in breast milk as those who didn't exercise, and, not surprisingly, those women exhibited higher levels of cardiovascular fitness.

-4. Low impact activities are great Since your ligaments are lax for up to 4 months postpartum and your body has to recover after baby, you should start any activity slowly.
-Beginning with 10-15 minutes of low-impact cardio activities such as swimming, walking or the elliptical machine, and increasing by 5 minutes at a time is a good plan.
-Keep your heart rate at 80% or less of maximum (220- your age).
+4. Low impact activities are great Since your ligaments are lax for up to four months postpartum and your body has to recover after baby, you should start any activity slowly.
+Beginning with 10-15 minutes of low-impact cardio activities such as swimming, walking or the elliptical machine, and increasing by five minutes at a time is a good plan.
+Keep your heart rate at 80 percent or less of maximum (220 minus your age).
 Incorporate at least 10 minutes of core strengthening as well to help regain strength and muscle tone in the muscles most affected by pregnancy.
-There are even some core exercises you can do while you are breastfeeding, helping busy moms to multitask and get fit while feeding baby!
+There are even some core exercises you can do while breastfeeding, helping busy moms to multitask and get fit while feeding baby!